 by Martin Maenza, based on Super Friends #8 by E. Nelson Bridwell

-In the outback of New Zealand, two more costumed figures convened.
+In the beautiful countryside of New Zealand, two more costumed figures convened.

 “Ours is an extremely difficult situation, Tuatara,” the figure in red with yellow stripes and a blue cape said with clear, cold logic.
 “Our instruments show there was a shift in time here recently, but the exact nature of it we do not know.”